You have just had it with massive snowstorms! You recall your holidays in the south of France, where the weather was just fine.

 It's all fine and well to be a tourist in a foreign country, but adopting their way of life?

 And where in the world will you find a pasty so far from British shores?

 Take heart, dear Briton!
 After reading these benefits of living in France, you may find that relocating is doable after all!

-Get a French teacher here now.
+Get a teacher for French lessons Melbourne here now.